• Skip to primary navigation

 1. Prep the ingredients.
 Chop the shallots and garlic.
 Remove the pits from the cherries if you are working with fresh cherries.
 Frozen cherries that are thawed will already have the pits removed.

 3. Let it cool.
-You want to make sure that you let the homemade bbq sauce cool before adding it to any meat.
+You want to make sure that you let the homemade BBQ sauce cool before adding it to any meat.

 pork kebob with cherry bbq sauce